 Payment Option Price for Work Done to Date Defined Cost and Schedule of Cost Components Option A The total of the lump sum prices in the activity schedule for each group of completed activities and each completed activity not in a group.
 Relevant to assessment of compensation events only.
 Shorter Schedule of Cost Components.
-Option B The quantity of work which the contractor has completed for each item in the Bill of Quantities multiplied by the relevant rate and a proportion of any lump sum item in the Bill of Quantities to the extent that the lump sum item has been completed.
+Option B The quantity of work which the Contractor has completed for each item in the Bill of Quantities multiplied by the relevant rate and a proportion of any lump sum item in the Bill of Quantities to the extent that the lump sum item has been completed.
 Relevant to assessment of compensation events only.
 Shorter Schedule of Cost Components.

-Options C, D and E The total Defined Cost which the Project Manager forecasts will have been paid by the contractor before the next assessment date plus the fee.
-Applicable to both Price for Work Done to Date and assessment of compensation events.
+Payment Option Price for Work Done to Date Defined Cost and Schedule of Cost Components Options C, D and E The total Defined Cost which the Project Manager forecasts will have been paid by the Contractor before the next assessment date plus the Fee Applicable to both Price for Work Done to Date and assessment of compensation events.
 Defined Cost based on the (main) Schedule of Cost Components unless agreed between the parties to use Shorter Schedule of Cost Components for compensation events only.
-Option F The total Defined Cost which the Project Manager forecasts will have been paid by the contractor before the next assessment date plus the fee.
+Option F The total Defined Cost which the Project Manager forecasts will have been paid by the Contractor before the next assessment date plus the Fee.
 No Schedule of Cost Components.
-Defined Cost is the amount of payments due to sub-contractors for work which is sub-contracted and the prices for work done by the contractor directly, less Disallowed Cost.
+Defined Cost is the amount of payments due to Subcontractors for work which is subcontracted and the prices for work done by the Contractor directly, less Disallow ed Cost.